 “Shut the f*ck up.”

 Blake was my boss for only a week.
-He offered my energy sales team a brief stay up in Boston.
-The goal was to learn the tricks of the trade over a few days through his high-performing sales team.
+He offered my energy sales team a brief stay up in his office in Boston.
+The goal was to learn the tricks of the trade over a few days through Blake’s high-performing sales team.
 He was even cool enough to let us stay at his place overnight.

 I mean, inside I was dead.